Symmetry breaking and the Goldstone theorem in de Sitter space: Acknowledgments

 \section{Acknowledgments}

 I thank Bjorn Garbrecht, Louis Leblond, Albert Roura, Julien Serreau and Richard Woodard for useful discussions.
-I am particularly grateful to Louis and Albert for very useful discussions at the `Quantum Gravity: From UV to IR' workshop at CERN, during which the basic idea of the paper was born.
+I am particularly grateful to Julien for critical remarks on the manuscript and to Louis and Albert for very useful discussions at the `Quantum Gravity: From UV to IR' 2011 workshop at CERN, during which the basic idea of the paper was born.